Milad9A/Bremen-Livability-Index/README.md

 # Bremen Livability Index

-A mobile application that calculates Quality of Life scores for any location in Bremen, Germany, based on real-world spatial data analysis.
+A comprehensive geospatial platform featuring a **Flutter mobile & web application** and a **Python FastAPI backend**.
+It calculates Quality of Life scores for any location in Bremen, Germany, in real-time.

 ## Project Overview